rossyndicate/Landsat_C2_SRST_template/README.md

 These data have not been filtered for basic QAQC of the Rrs values, for an example of that workflow, see this function.
 Additionally, inter-mission handoff corrections have not yet been applied.
-These data should not be used for timeseries analysis if you are including data from both the Landsat 4/5/7 and Landsat 8/9 without handoff coefficients applied.
+These data should not be used for timeseries analysis if you are including data from both the Landsat 4/5/7 era and Landsat 8/9 era without handoff coefficients applied.
 See XXX for examples of how to apply intermission handoffs for timeseries analysis.